 - Blocked Courses: When a course is blocked from registration it means the course is full and there is a waitlist to get into the course.
-If your desired course is blocked please register yourself onto the waitlist.
-If the waitlist is full please either choose a different course or keep checking the waitlist for space to become available.
+If your desired course is blocked, please register yourself on the waitlist.
+If the waitlist is full, please either choose a different course or keep checking the waitlist for space to become available.

-- Labs and Tutorials: If a course has required secondary and/or tertiary activities (i.e. lab/tutorial) students must register themselves into the available lab/tutorial seats or they may be de-registered or put onto the waitlist by the Biology office if no available lab/tutorial seats fit into their timetable.
+- Labs and Tutorials: If a course has required secondary and/or tertiary activities (i.e., lab/tutorial) students must register themselves into the available lab/tutorial seats or they may be de-registered or put onto the waitlist by the Biology office if no available lab/tutorial seats fit into their timetable.
 Additionally, students’ timetables may be adjusted to suit available labs and tutorials.
-Students cannot register for labs or tutorials while they are registered on a waitlist for the lecture section of the same course.
+Students cannot register for labs or tutorials while they are registered on a waitlist.

 - BIOL 112: For BIOL 112 course registration, prerequisite, or transfer credit articulation information please click here.
 If you have further inquiries please contact the BIOL 112 course coordinator Dr. Karen Smith at email@example.com.